Go to all posts

 I'm not going to be spoiling any of the major beats of the game that I've hit so far.
 To keep it as vague as possible, if you haven't met Coe yet, then you might be spoiled.
 Also going to talk a bit about Fallout, Skyrim, and Outer Worlds.
 I won't be diving into any story spoilers for these specific games, but if you're a nerd like me, there may be some lore drops you want to avoid.

-The preface permalink
+Jump to heading The preface

 Fallout is a parody of capitalism with a veneer of 60s-70s aesthetic.
 The world was torn apart because of an evil corporations greed, toying with the contries of the world to start the nuclear holocaust.
 Millions of people died in the calamity to follow.
 You are tasked with living in a world whose remnants were wiped off the face of the earth.
 You must suffer the consequences, not because of who you are but because you are.
-Meanwhile the ultra rich elite live safely, just out of reach.
+Meanwhile the ultra rich elite live safely out of reach.

 As the Dragonborn, greatness is thrust upon you, and you are immediately told to choose, are you a fascist or a xenophobe?
 The Empire has finally come kicking down the doors of the Nords, a campaign to unite the continent.
 The Empire outlaws their religion wading into the realm of cultural genocide.
 Forced assimilation into a world that will not try to understand your point of view.
 They are placing their foot firmly on the Throat of the World.
 The Nords are, well, zionist xenophobe assh*les.
 Skyrim belongs to the Nords, a justification for their treatment of the Dunmer, and anyone who isn't a Nord.
 It is bloody campaign.
-Families are torn apart as they fall for the Blue Cloaks nationalist propaganda of hate.
+Families are torn apart as they fall for the Blue Cloak's nationalist propaganda of hate.
 It is time to pick sides in a war with no winners.

 Emerging from your decades long hibernation, Outer Worlds asks that you imagine a universe where government has fallen to the whims of corporations, puppets for the Board to do with as they wish.
 Freedom can only be found in space, on a single ship, and it is literally falling apart.
 But it's okay.
 Look on the brightside, you aren't a slave, you're company property!
 If you die, you should feel bad about yourself, you're letting the company down.
 Also, your family will be expected to pay a monthly rent for your grave.
 What can I say?
 They get you on the way in, the way out, and while you're 4 feet under.
 Normally, a grave would be 6 feet deep, but you're getting 4 feet due to budget cuts, time constraints, and the back log of dead bodies.
 What do you mean you're sick?
-Have you tried eating more space tuna?
+Have you tried eating more saltuna?
 It's not the best choice, it's Spacer's Choice.

-The problem permalink
+Jump to heading The problem

 These games can be summed up in two ways, "If I don't laugh, I'll cry," and "Are you doing it because it the right thing to do?
 Or is it the right thing because you are doing it?"